MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/deployment-vdi-windows-defender-antivirus.md

 See the [Microsoft Desktop virtualization site](https://www.microsoft.com/en-us/server-cloud/products/virtual-desktop-infrastructure/) for more details on Microsoft Remote Desktop Services and VDI support.

-This guide provides instructions and help on the following within the context of using Windows Defender Antivirus on Windows 10 virtual machines (VMs):
+For Azure-based virutal machines, you can also review the [Install Endpoint Protection in Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/security-center-install-endpoint-protection) topic.

-There are four steps in this guide to roll out Windows Defender AV protection across your VDI:
+There are three main steps in this guide to help roll out Windows Defender AV protection across your VDI:

 1. Create and deploy the base image (for example, as a virtual hard disk (VHD)) that your virtual machines (VMs) will use
 2. Manage the base image and updates for your VMs